The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DATA GATHERING AND ANALYSIS

 \subsection{Selection Criteria for the Type I GRB Afterglow Sample}

-As has been stated in the introduction, the ``Type I and Type II'' nomenclature is based on different observational quantities, not all of which are as easily accessible as $\TNT$, the duration, in the observer frame, during which the GRB emits 90\% of its fluence, starting after the first 5 \% and extending to 95\% \citep{Kouveliotou1993}.
-For this paper, we took a relatively open approach toward the sample selection. \cite{DonaghyHETE} outline different criteria for deciding whether a GRB belongs to the ``merger population'' or the ``collapsar population''.
-Taking into account our complete sample, we focused on deciding which GRBs are probably Type I. Any remaining GRBs are then part of the Type II sample, without any controversial evidence that they might belong to the merger-population\footnote{We refer to Paper I and references therein on the possibility of further subclasses within the collapsar population, like intermediate GRBs and local low-luminosity GRBs.}.
+As has been stated in the introduction, the ``Type I and Type II'' nomenclature is based on different observational quantities, not all of which are as easily accessible as $\TNT$, the duration (in the observer frame) during which the GRB emits 90\% of its fluence, starting after the first 5\% and extending to 95\% \citep{Kouveliotou1993}.
+A first classification scheme based on multiple observables for deciding whether a GRB belongs to the ``merger population'' or the ``collapsar population'' was given by \cite{DonaghyHETE}.
+A more advanced classification scheme has been proposed by \cite{Zhang080913}, and we will employ their flowchart in this work to split samples.
+Taking into account our complete sample\footnote{Note that we use only \emph{Swift}-era Type I GRBs. \cite{Gal-Yam2008} present observations of small IPN error boxes of BATSE-era Type I GRBs, and associate GRB 000607 with a bright galaxy at $z=0.1405$.
+We caution that the error box is still much larger than the X-ray error circes of \emph{Swift} Type I GRBs without optical afterglows which have been associated with nearby galaxies \citep{Bloom060502B, Stratta061201, BergerHighzSGRB}, and recent cases make it unlikely that this is the host galaxy, such as the detection of an extremely faint (27th mag) host galaxy for GRB 070707 \citep{Piranomonte070707} or studies on halo retention \citep{Zemp2009}.
+Also, based on IPN and BATSE data, \cite{Schaefer2006} and \cite{Tikhomirova2010} show that the pre-\emph{Swift} Type I GRBs they study are not associated with bright, nearby galaxies.}, we focused on deciding which GRBs are Type I or Type I candidates.
+Any remaining GRBs are then part of the Type II sample, without any controversial evidence that they might belong to the merger-population\footnote{We refer to Paper I and references therein on the possibility of further subclasses within the collapsar population, like intermediate GRBs and local low-luminosity GRBs.}.